lammps/lammps/doc/src/Modify_requirements.rst

 so that one could look up the cause by reading the source code.

-The new policy encourages more specific error messages that ideally indicate the cause directly requiring no further lookup.
-This is aided by the `{fmt} library <https://fmt.dev>`_ to convert the Error class commands so that they take a variable number of arguments and error text will be treated like a {fmt} syntax format string.
+The new policy encourages more specific error messages that ideally indicate the cause directly, and requiring no further lookup.
+This is aided by the `{fmt} library <https://fmt.dev>`_ enabling Error class methods that take a variable number of arguments and an error text that will be treated like a {fmt} syntax format string.
 Error messages should still preferably be kept to a single line or two lines at most.

-For more complex explanations or errors that have multiple possible reasons, a paragraph should be added to the `Error_details` page with an error code reference (e.g. ``.. _err0001:``) then the utility function :cpp:func:`utils::errorurl() <LAMMPS_NS::utils::errorurl>` can be used to generate an URL that will directly lead to that paragraph.
+For more complex explanations or errors that have multiple possible reasons, a paragraph should be added to the `Error_details` page with an error code reference (e.g. ``.. _err0001:``) then the utility function :cpp:func:`utils::errorurl() <LAMMPS_NS::utils::errorurl>` can be used to generate a URL that will directly lead to that paragraph.
 An error for missing arguments can be easily generated using the :cpp:func:`utils::missing_cmd_args()
 <LAMMPS_NS::utils::missing_cmd_args>` convenience function.